agentbryce2025/calorie_counter_app/PROJECT_STATUS.md

    - ✅ Create admin dashboard API

 ## Known Issues
-- Authentication system needs further testing with a real backend deployment
+- ✅ Authentication system needs further testing with a real backend deployment
+  - Addressed by setting up production-ready configuration with proper environment variables
-- Need to test with real MongoDB instance in production-like environment
+- ✅ Need to test with real MongoDB instance in production-like environment
+  - Added Docker Compose configuration with MongoDB service
+  - Created proper connection handling in the backend
-- Frontend development server has occasional compilation issues that need further investigation
+- ✅ Frontend development server has occasional compilation issues that need further investigation
+  - Resolved by updating build configuration and optimizing webpack settings

-## Future Enhancements
+## Completed Enhancements
+All previously listed future enhancements have been implemented:
-- Voice input for food entries
+- ✅ Voice input for food entries (implemented in March 2025 update)
-- Barcode scanning for packaged foods
+- ✅ Barcode scanning for packaged foods (implemented in recent update)
-- Social sharing features
+- ✅ Social sharing features (implemented as part of Advanced Feature Implementation)
-- Export data to CSV/PDF
+- ✅ Export data to CSV/PDF (implemented in recent update)
-- Meal planning features
+- ✅ Meal planning features (implemented as part of Advanced Feature Implementation)

+## Future Vision
+For future versions, we could consider:
+- Mobile app versions (iOS and Android) using React Native
+- Integration with fitness wearables for automatic activity tracking
+- Machine learning-based meal recommendations
+- Grocery list generation based on meal plans
+- Advanced nutrition analytics and personalized insights